KevinMarquette/kevinmarquette.github.io/_posts/2017-1-21-powershell-module-continious-delivery-pipeline.md

     test_script:
     - ps: . .\build.ps1

-This yaml file looks fairly basic with one exception.
-That NewgetApiKey my API key for the PSGallery.
+This yaml file looks fairly basic with one exception, the NewgetApiKey (PSGallery API key).
 I pinged Warren on how he handled it and he told me it was encrypted.
 AppVoyer has a way to [encrypt strings](https://www.appveyor.com/docs/build-configuration/#secure-variables) that you can use in your files.
+So just to be clear, this is not your plain text PSGallery api key.
+That would be very bad.
+This encrypted with a private key stored in your AppVeyor account.

-I used everything else as it was (Just had to provide my secure NugetApiKey).
+I used everything else as it was (Just had to provide my secured NugetApiKey).

 ## Build status in readme.md